-Below is the second in a two-part series featuring the latest tech trends for 2021 and what they mean to your organization.
+Below is the second in a two-part series (part 1) featuring the latest data storage trends for 2021 and what they mean to your organization.
 As we discussed in our last segment, the experts at Dell Technologies proclaimed in their 2020 Server Trends and Observations Brief the 2020s to be the 'Decade of Data,' and have gone on to share many key predictions for the years to come.
 From laptops to smartphones and beyond, consumers will use more and more connected devices - all of which produce and require more data.

 As a result, the more data we produce, the more data there is to move, and it follows that we must move it just as fast.
-This trend increases the burden on hardware of all kinds, from the largest server to the smallest device.
+This trend increases the burden on the hardware of all kinds, from the largest server to the smallest device.
 In short, more data requires more power - the power to store, the power to process, and, of course, the electrical power to run it all.

 Without a doubt, data can enable better business decisions.
 But first, it needs a place to reside.
 The exponential increase in network-connected devices has created an unprecedented demand for storage, which comes at a higher and higher cost.